edderkoppen/pittl-client/README.md

 > pittl ip stage {timing, sequence}

 ##### Timing
-The *timing* staging sub-sub-command is invoked with the following signature.
+The *timing* stage sub-sub-command is invoked with the following signature.

 > pittl ip stage timing -D days -H hours -M minutes -S seconds -m milliseconds exposure resolution

-The optional argument each add to the specified total time of the timing (see https://github.com/edderkoppen/pittl-ctlr/blob/master/README.md#usage) in different units of time.
-They each accept floating point values.
+Each optional argument adds to specified total time (see https://github.com/edderkoppen/pittl-ctlr/blob/master/README.md#usage) with different units of time.
+Each accepts floating point values.
 The *exposure* argument requires a floating point value between 0 and 1 inclusive, representing the specified exposure fraction of the timing.
 The *resolution* parameter accepts a floating point value in units of seconds.

 An example of a valid call would be